Hernando Calvo Ospina: Life and work

 Before resuming his profession as a journalist, and because he had to survive, he cleaned offices during the first four years of his life in Paris.

 He has been a volleyball trainer and referee, as well as a passionate dancer and collector of salsa music.

-He is the author of several books which have all been translated into different languages (see bibliography).
+He is the author of several books, all translated into different languages: Spanish, French, English, Italian, German, Dutch, Turkish, Persian, Czech (see bibliography).

 As a collaborator of the French monthly Le Monde diplomatique, he participated in the production of various documentaries for television broadcasting channels, such as: the British BBC; the French-German Arte; the German ADR.
 Over the past years he made various documentaries that were basically distributed by the Latin American channel Tele Sur.
 One of them, Venezuela, the shadow agenda, was subtitled in 17 different languages.
 Some of his productions and interviews can be found on his YouTube channel.

 In 2005 he was nominated for the "Lorenzo Natali Media Prize" of the European Commission, for his article "Colombia: such as in Iraq, a privatised conflict" (Colombia: como él de Irak, un conflicto privatizado), published in Le Monde diplomatique in November 2004.
 The award was launched in 1992 in recognition of outstanding reporting on development issues, inequality, human rights and the eradication of poverty.

 He shared conferences with personalities such as the Cuban leader, Fidel Castro Ruz, and the president of Venezuela, Hugo Chávez Frías.
-He interviewed the president of Ecuador, Rafael Correa, and other distinguished people such as: Danielle Mitterrand, the actor Pierre Richard and Monsignor Jacques Gaillot France); the sociologist James Petras (United States); the French-Spanish journalist Ignacio Ramonet; the commander of the Cuban Revolution Victor Dreke and the intellectual of the same nationality Abel Prieto.
+He interviewed the president of Ecuador, Rafael Correa, and other distinguished people such as: Danielle Mitterrand, the actor Pierre Richard and Monsignor Jacques Gaillot (France); the sociologist James Petras (United States); the French-Spanish journalist Ignacio Ramonet; the commander of the Cuban Revolution Victor Dreke and the intellectual of the same nationality Abel Prieto.

 As a journalist, he also interviewed commanders of the Armed Revolutionary Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC) - which at that time was a guerrilla organisation - Raúl Reyes and Jaime Guaracas.
 As well as commanders of the National Liberation Army (Ejército de Liberación Nacional, ELN), Manuel Pérez Martínez (ex-Commander in Chief Milton Hernández, Ramiro Vargas and Pablo Beltrán.